MarcoPolo/marcopolo.github.io/_posts/2019-02-21-the-craftsman-sennet.md

 > wares to mainstream in a recent weekend issue of the Observer written by Emma
 > Love.
 In two minutes I thought to myself this surely has to be a joke. ...
 It
 > was filled with journalistic drivel where she used stock phrases of the day like
+> “Traditional skills”, “Tapping into the wider trend for natural materials,”.
-> “Traditional see was that most of the goods were highly over priced and none of
+> What she didn’t see was that most of the goods were highly over priced and none
-> them used traditional skills anywhere.
+> of them used traditional skills anywhere.
 >
 > I wish that this journalist read a little more.
 I wish she had read this book
 > beforehand, perhaps she might have at least understood she didn’t understand;